 The development will include approximately 115,600 square feet of floor area.
-Of the 18 buildings, 15 would contain 2 units each (total of 30 units), and 3 buildings would contain 1 unit each.
+Of the 18 buildings, 15 would contain 2 units each (duplexes, total of 30 units), and 3 buildings would contain 1 unit each (single family units).
 Outdoor lighting will include decorative can lights on front porch and rear decks.